A Hard Day's Night (film): Plot

 The four Beatles, John Lennon, Paul McCartney, George Harrison and Ringo Starr evade a horde of fans while boarding a train for London to film a televised variety show concert.
 En route, they meet Paul's trouble-making Irish grandfather, John McCartney.
 Before arriving in London, the band entertains some schoolgirls and plays cards.
 They are accompanied by their strict manager Norm (loosely based on Brian Epstein) and his dim-witted assistant Shake (loosely based on Mal Evans).
 They are quickly driven from the station to a hotel and begin to feel confined.
 Norm brings each Beatle a pile of fan mail and tasks them with answering each letter, but they sneak out to party.
 Meanwhile, Paul's grandfather goes gambling at a casino that Ringo was invited to.
 While The Beatles are dancing at the party, Norm and Shake show up and angrily escort the lads out of the party because it was a private party.
 When they get back to the room, they found out that Paul's grandfather was at the casino and they go and get him back to the hotel.

 The next day, Norm forces the group to attend a mundane cocktail reception where they tease reporters with comic and evasive answers to interview questions.
 At the TV studio for rehearsals for the variety show, the uptight producer is convinced that the group is plotting against him.
 After taking over the stage and coaxing a morose Ringo into playing "If I Fell", Norm tries to force them into a dressing room until show time, but they push through an emergency exit, head down a fire escape and cavort in a field until forced off by its caretaker.
 Back in the studio, they are separated when a woman thinks she recognises John but cannot recall who he is.
-George is mistaken for an actor, dragged into an advertising agent's office, and auditioned for a clothing advertisement, but offends the agent by calling the shirts he is presented with "grotesque".
-(Specifically, "dead grotty".)
+George is mistaken for an actor, dragged into an advertising agent's office, and auditioned for a clothing advertisement, but offends the agent by telling him that he and his boys say nasty things about the agency's poster-girl when she comes on TV.
 The band returns to rehearse a second song and, after a quick trip to makeup, smoothly goes through a third before earning a break.